-If you’re using custom snippets, you can still use URL targeting for your experiments.
-One thing to remember is to make sure that the URL you want to target your experiment to is included in the custom snippet definition.
-Simply defining a custom snippet by pages won’t include experiments targeted using URL targeting.
-We recommend adding a URL pattern in your custom snippet definition to include experiments that use URL targeting:
+If you use custom snippets, you can also use URL targeting for your experiments.
+Make sure that the URL —to which you want to target your experiment—is included in the custom snippet definition.
+Defining a custom snippet by pages alone will not include experiments targeted using URL targeting.
+You should add a URL pattern in your custom snippet definition to include experiments that use URL targeting:

 Targeting by URL creates a page in the Optimizely Experimentation data model, so debugging an experiment using URL targeting is very similar to debugging an experiment with saved pages.